FabianGosebrink/offering-solutions-html/homepage/content/blog/2014-07-03-chat-with-node-js-socket-io-angular-js-flashing-title-and-loading-bar.md

 The "socket.on(...)"-Method is like an eventhandler from socket.js.
 It is called when a new message gets received from the server.
 So everything we do here is :

 - Getting the object from the server
--   throw this new message into the message array ("$scope.messages.push")
+- throw this new message into the message array ("\$scope.messages.push")
 - giving it to the viewmodel and notify the viewmodel that there is something new ("$scope.$apply();")
 - Flashing the window through a flashservice, we will get to know later
 - scroll the body to the bottom so that everytime the latest message is shown in the browser

 After we created all our stuf we are ready to fill the scope-object which is given to the view (so its our viewmodel):